rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal/index.md

 4. Manually copy the recovery codes to a file or click **Save Your Codes** to generate a text file with the codes.

-#### To remove multi-factor authentication
+#### To remove multifactor authentication

-You can turn off multi-factor authentication and remove all devices associated with your account.
+You can turn off multifactor authentication and remove all devices associated with your account.

 On the **My Multi-Factor Devices** page, click **Remove all devices**.